Andrus Seeme

 Andrus Seeme (born 8 November 1969 in Põlva) is an Estonian politician.
 He is a member of the XIV Riigikogu.

-In 1993 he graduated from Estonian University of Life Sciences in agronomy speciality.
+In 1993 he graduated from Estonian University of Life Sciences specializing in agronomy.

-2001-2017 he was the mayor of Kõlleste Rural Municipality.
-2017-2019 he was the mayor of Kanepi Rural Municipality.
+From 2001 to 2017 he was the mayor of Kõlleste Rural Municipality.
+From 2017 to 2019 he was the mayor of Kanepi Rural Municipality.

-Since 2002 he is a member of Estonian Reform Party.
+Since 2002 he has been a member of the Estonian Reform Party.